MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     ![Screenshot of the Azure toolbar with the Cloud Shell icon highlighted by a red box.](media/11-portal-toolbar-cloud-shell.png)

-3. At the cloud shell prompt, enter the following to clone the GitHub repo containing exercise resources:
+3. At the Cloud Shell prompt, enter the following to clone the GitHub repo containing exercise resources:

     ```bash
     git clone https://github.com/MicrosoftLearning/mslearn-postgresql.git
     ```

-4. Next, you will run a couple of commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
-The variables represent the name to assign to your resource group and the Azure region into which resources should be deployed.
+4. Next, you run three commands to define variables to reduce redundant typing when using Azure CLI commands to create Azure resources.
+The variables represent the name to assign to your resource group (`RG_NAME`), the Azure region (`REGION`) into which resources will be deployed, and a randomly generated password for the PostgreSQL administrator login (`ADMIN_PASSWORD`).

-    In the first command below, accept the default region of `eastus` or replace it with the location you prefer to use for your Azure resources.
+    In the first command, the region assigned to the corresponding variable is `eastus`, but you can also replace it with a location of your preference.
+However, if replacing the default, you must select another [Azure region that supports abstractive summarization](https://learn.microsoft.com/azure/ai-services/language-service/summarization/region-support) to ensure you can complete all of the tasks in the modules in this learning path.

     ```bash
     REGION=eastus
     ```

-    TODO: Need to provide a list of acceptable regions that support the appropriate gpt-4 model + abstractive summarization in the language service. (maybe just hardcode that one in the bicep template?)

-    The resource group name defaults to `rg-postgresql-ai-ms-learn`, but you can provide any name you wish to use to host the resources associated with this exercise.
+    The next command assigns a named to be used for the resource group that will house all the resources used in this exercise.
+The resource group named assigned to the corresponding variable is `rg-learn-postgresql-ai-$REGION`, where `$REGION` is the location you specified above.
+However, you can change it to any other resource group name of your preference.

     ```bash
     RG_NAME=rg-learn-postgresql-ai-$REGION
+    ```

+    The final command randomly generates a password to use for the PostgreSQL admin login.
+Make sure you copy it to a safe place so that you can use it later connect to your PostgreSQL flexible server.

+    ```bash
+    a=()
+    for i in {a..z} {A..Z} {0..9};
+       do
+       a[$RANDOM]=$i
+    done
+    ADMIN_PASSWORD=$(IFS=; echo "${a[*]::18}")
+    echo "Your randomly generated PostgreSQL admin user's password is:"
+    echo $ADMIN_PASSWORD
     ```

 5. Run the following Azure CLI command to create your resource group: